-Posted on behalf of The Bell Law Firm, PLLC on Sep 07, 2016 in Personal Injury
+Posted on behalf of Stewart Bell, PLLC on Sep 07, 2016 in Personal Injury

 As trampoline parks have become more popular in the U.S., emergency room visits for trampoline injuries have increased, according to a new study by Dr. Kathryn Kasmire, an emergency room doctor at the Connecticut Children’s Medical Center.

 The study revealed that emergency room visits associated with trampoline park injuries rose from 581 in 2010 to 6,932 in 2014.

 The increase in injuries corresponds to an increase in the number of trampoline parks.
 There were only about 35 to 40 in 2011, but that number increased to 280 in 2014.